What is differential geometry: curves and surfaces: Proper, closed, and open curves

 For example, the curve $\gamma(t)=(e^t,0,0)$ defined on the real line is not proper.
 Indeed, the half-line $(-\infty,0]$ is not compact, but it is the inverse image of the closed unit ball around the origin.

-\begin{thm}{Exercise} Suppose $\gamma\:\mathbb{R}\to\mathbb{R}^2$ is a proper curve.
+\begin{thm}{Exercise} Suppose $\gamma\:\mathbb{R}\to\mathbb{R}^3$ is a proper curve.
 Show that $|\gamma(t)|\z\to\infty$ as $t\to\pm\infty$. \end{thm}

-Recall that a closed interval is compact (\ref{thm:Heine--Borel}) and closed subsets of a compact set are compact; see Section~\ref{sec:topology}.
-It follows that closed curves and arcs are automatically proper; indeed, their parameter sets are compact.
+Recall that closed bounded intervals are compact (\ref{thm:Heine--Borel}) and closed subsets of a compact set are compact; see Appendix~\ref{sec:topology}.
+Since circles and closed intervals are compact, it follows that closed curves and arcs are proper.

 A simple curve is called proper if it admits a proper parametrization.